What does homeowners insurance cover?

 Water damage

-Your policy covers some water damage, but some instances are excluded.
-Water damage issues involving your sewage systems, such as an overflow or backup, are typically not covered, but coverage can be purchased as an endorsement.
+While a standard home insurance policy covers some types of water damage, such as if your refrigerator leaks and it wasn’t caused by neglect, many instances are excluded.
+Water damage issues involving your sewage systems, such as an overflow or backup, are typically not covered, but that type of coverage can be purchased as an endorsement.
+And of course, damage from flooding caused by storms needs to be purchased as a separate policy.

 Homeowners neglect

 Proper care and routine maintenance are crucial to keeping your property in tip-top shape.
-Staying current on cleanings, home systems repairs and inspections can save you from a lot of heartache down the road.
+Staying current on cleanings, home systems repairs and inspections can save you from a financial headache down the road.
 Any damages caused by neglect or failure to properly maintain your home are not covered by homeowners insurance.

 Those damages include but are not limited to: